Regional District of North Okanagan

 To request new containers, please contact Emterra Environmental at firstname.lastname@example.org or 250-545-4245.

-No. Your local government no longer provides curbside collection of residential packaging and printed paper.
-As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and printed paper to residents are responsible for financing the collection and recycling of these materials.
+No. Your local government no longer provides curbside collection of residential packaging and paper.
+As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and paper to residents are responsible for financing the collection and recycling of these materials.
 Recycle BC works on behalf of these businesses to manage your recycling program.

 Curbside recycling collection is every other week.
 Please check the Curbside Recycling Guide or address search tool for your collection day.